Sav22999/common-voice-android/README.md

 You can download the app on Google Play, on F-Droid, on Huawei AppGallery and also on GitHub.

-The app name is always "CV Android" and it's developed by "Saverio Morelli".
+The app name is always "CV Project" (or Donate your voice: CV Project) and it's developed by "Saverio Morelli".
 It's absolutely free and you DON'T HAVE TO PAY to use it.
 Anyway, you can buy me a coffee, using Ko-Fi or PayPal (see the section below).

 ### Join us on Telegram